People of the Philippines

 Chinese nationals, including Hong Kong and Taiwanese citizens, require a special permit.

 Visit the Bureau of Customs website www.customs.gov.ph for information regarding customs regulations and duty-free allowances.

 The peso is the Philippines currency, subdivided into 100 centavos.
 The most recognized foreign currency in the US dollar.
 There are Foreign Exchange offices at the international airport.
 Banks are open Monday – Friday 09:00 – 15:00.
 The major cities have ATMs as well as money changers.

-Filipino Travel Center accepts all major credit cards.
+Filipino Travel Center only accepts VISA and MASTER cards.
 Admin fee applies which represents the bank charges.

 Filipino Travel Center being member of PAYPAL, you could process via PAYPAL.
 An admin fee is added for products that are not instantly bookable online as PAYPAL deducts a fee from the amount being sent to us.